HMS Hereward (H93)

-The ship was transferred back to the Mediterranean Fleet later that month, and escorted convoys to Malta as well as escorting the larger ships of the fleet.
+The ship was transferred back to the Mediterranean Fleet later that month and escorted convoys to Malta and the larger ships of the fleet.
 She sank an Italian submarine in December before sinking the Italian torpedo boat Vega the following month.
-Hereward participated in the Battle of Cape Matapan in March 1941 and helped to evacuate Allied troops from Greece in April.
-In May the ship sank several small ships of a German convoy attempting to land troops on Crete.
-Later that month, she was bombed and sunk by German dive bombers as she was evacuating Allied troops from Crete.
-Her survivors and a number of evacuees were rescued by Italian vessels and they became prisoners of war.
+Hereward took part in the Battle of Cape Matapan in March 1941 and assisted in evacuate Allied troops from Greece in April.
+In May, the ship sank several small ships of a German convoy attempting to reach land troops on Crete.
+Later that month, she was bombed and sunk by German dive bombers as she assisted in the evacuating Allied troops from Crete.
+Her survivors and a number of evacuees were rescued by Italian vessels and became prisoners of war.